History of LG Twins in Timeline

 2002: Korean Series Appearance

-In 2002, the LG Twins made an appearance in the Korean Series before enduring a long period without reaching the postseason.
+In 2002, the LG Twins made an appearance in the Korean Series before a period of struggles.

-In 2013, the LG Twins ended an eleven-year postseason drought by securing the second seed in the regular season and qualifying for the playoff series.
+In 2013, the LG Twins ended an eleven-year postseason drought by qualifying for the playoff series after earning the second seed in the regular season.

 2014: Postseason Appearance

-In 2014, the LG Twins made a postseason appearance, but failed to return to the Korean Series.
+In 2014, the LG Twins made a postseason appearance.

 2022: Postseason Appearance